Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-lists.md

 * title: Loop Review

 ##### !question
-Loops can iterate through which of these options below?
+Loops can iterate over which of the options below?
 ##### !end-question

 ##### !options